HKUST-KnowComp/PCR/README.md

 You can run `./hard_PCR (WSC)/winogrande/scripts/run_experiment.py` with the command provided by the original repository.
 You can run `./hard_PCR (WSC)/winogrande/wsc_prune_exp.ipynb` to run the pruning experiement and  `./hard_PCR (WSC)/winogrande/data/finetuning_similarity_measurement.ipynb` for splitting the WSC alike datasets by the relevancy to the original 273 questions in WSC.

 ## Citation
-Please check our arxiv draft [A Survey on Recent Progress of Pronoun Coreference Resolution](https://arxiv.org/abs/2009.12721) for more information.
+Please check our arxiv draft [A Brief Survey and Comparative Study of Recent Development of Pronoun Coreference Resolution](https://arxiv.org/abs/2009.12721) for more information.

 ## Contact
 If you have any other questions about this repo, you are welcome to open an issue or send me an [email](xzhaoar@connect.ust.hk), I will respond to that as soon as possible.